 - Maintains accurate documentation and assists in departmental medical records upkeep.
 Provides appropriate documentation of all care provided in a professional and effective manner.

 - Keeps department clean and orderly.

-- Notifies Occupational Health Manager and designee of any pertinent physical and emotional changes of symptoms presented by employees.
+- Notifies Occupational Health Manager and designee of any pertinent physical and emotional changes of symptoms presented by Partners.

 - Other duties as assigned.

 - May require availability outside or normal business hours.